eclypse-org/eclypse/docs/source/overview/getting-started/index.rst

          :link: update-policy
          :link-type: doc

-         **Update policies** model how assets, network and applications' topology evolve over time, reflecting changes in infrastructure capabilities or application requirements.
+         **Update policies** model how assets, network and applications' topologies evolve over time, reflecting changes in infrastructure capabilities or application requirements.
 They allow the simulation of dynamic behaviours.

    .. grid-item::